jdbedics/clu-msclin-thesis-handbook/docs/01-checklist.md

 The development of the literature review is, however, ongoing throughout the two years of the program until the final draft is submitted on May 1st of the second year.
 The typical length of a *completed* introduction section is between **20-40 pages** long but there is no maximum length.

 In terms of content, students are encouraged to consider multiple perspectives in their work and also to integrate their thoughts related to culture and diversity regarding the topic area.
 The idea here is that a good understanding of a problem area involves a thorough understanding of the context.
-Context includes a consideration of the place, time, and people under study as well as the same charactertistics of those who are doing the investigating.
+Context includes a consideration of the place, time, and people under study as well as the same characteristics of those who are doing the investigating.

 **Due**: